jdsteinbach/sassconf/README.md

-# sassconf
+# Using Musical Scales to Build Harmonious Typography

-Using Musical Scales to Build Harmonious Typography: Slides for SassConf 2015
+*Slides for SassConf 2015*